Physics-informed neural networks for pathloss prediction: Physical propagation model

 \section{Physical propagation model}

 In the following we introduce a physics-informed learning problem, where a single neural network is trained jointly on pathloss (rssi) measurements and information about the underlying spatial loss field.
-Following \cite{Patwari2008}, the rssi between a transmitter located at $\bm{x}_\text{tx}=[x_0,y_0]$ and a receiver located at $\bm{x}_\text{rx}=[x_1,y_1]$ is modelled by
+Following \cite{Patwari2008}, the rssi in dB between a transmitter located at $\bm{x}_\text{tx}=[x_\text{tx},y_\text{tx}]$ and a receiver located at $\bm{x}_\text{rx}=[x_\text{rx},y_\text{rx}]$ is measured in dB modelled by

 In \eqref{equ:pl0}, the first component $G_0$ denotes the transmit power, the second component models the free-space component of the pathloss and the third component is the integrated spatial loss field $\text{ISLF}$.
 The $\text{ISLF}$ models additional attenuation by obstacles as a (weighted) integral over a spatial loss field $\text{SLF}$ according to